Do I need pension financial advice?

 In most cases, it’s a choice whether you take pension financial advice, however, there are a few exceptions which vary depending on the type of pension you hold.

-There are two types of pensions, defined benefit pensions (also known as a final salary scheme, but also include public sector schemes for example Career Average Revalued Earnings, or CARE) and a defined contribution pension.
+There are two types of pensions; defined benefit pensions (also known as a final salary scheme, but also include public sector schemes for example Career Average Revalued Earnings, or CARE) and defined contribution pensions.
 A defined benefit pension pays a secure income for life, based on number of factors including years' service and position held at your place of work.
 A defined contribution scheme (which is the more common these days) can be a private or work-based pension, with the amount you receive from your pension based on the total amount contributed by retirement.

 If you are considering transferring, or cashing in, a defined benefit pension (commonly thought of as the gold-plated pension), you are legally required to seek financial advice when the transfer value is over £30,000.
 Defined benefit pensions are hugely valuable, providing a guaranteed income for life, therefore it’s vital that you make the correct decision with these types of pensions.
 The regulator, the Financial Conduct Authority (FCA), requires you to take financial advice to safeguard you from making poor decisions.
 As this area of advice is complex, it does usually carry a high adviser charge to explore the various options available to you.